barberboy/wikitable-to-json/README.md

-# wikitable-to-json
+# Wikitable-to-JSON

-Generate a JSON representation of a Wikipedia table
+Generate a JSON representation of a Wikipedia table.